yujhenchen/password-generator/README.md

 - [x] Toggle mode light/ dark theme, store in the localStorage
 - [x] Toggle symbols on/ off
 - [x] Toggle numbers on/ off
-- [ ] Refactor
+- [x] Refactor
-    - [ ] Create a UnoCSS class file to load class names
-    - [ ] Move out event handler functions
-    - [ ] Project structure best practice
+    - [x] Apply Singleton Pattern for app data
+    - [x] Increase code consistency by using the same selector querySelector
+    - [x] Clean up classes in styles.css, move all non-default classes to index.html
+- [x] Bug fixes
+    - [x] Fix password copy toast position incorrect

 See the [open issues](https://github.com/yujhenchen/password-generator/issues) for a full list of proposed features (and known issues).